jodaishap/vba/README.md

 ## Background

-You are well on your way to becoming a programmer and Excel master!
 In this project VBA scripting is used to analyze real stock market data.

 ### Project